 The last piece of trim is called the apron and the apron runs under the stool to complete the window trim.

 Cabinets are broken up into lower cabinets which are the cabinets that sit on the floor and upper cabinets that hang off the wall.

 The carcass refers to the rough cabinet box itself.
 No matter if it’s an upper cabinet or a lower.

 Part of the carcass includes what is called the toe kick or the toe kick cut out.
 This is a cut-out that’s made to allow the user to be able to stand right up next to the cabinet without jamming their toes into it.

 The last piece that can be grouped into the carcass is the back panel.
 This is often a piece of finished plywood that can vary from a quarter-inch to three-quarters of an inch or 6 millimeters to 19 millimeters.

 Once the carcass is built the next piece is the face frame.
 The face frame covers the raw edges of the plywood and gives the needed material to attach the doors and drawers.
 The face frame is made up of styles and rails.

 Rails run horizontally while the stiles run vertically.
 These same terms then can apply to the cabinet door construction as well.

 Inside the stiles and rails of the door sits the door panel.
 And the panel then can either be flat or it can be raised.

-If you have any ideas you’d like to share with me just drop me a comment below.
+If you have any ideas or suggestions, feel free to leave a comment below.